mimoex/Bird2Doge/README.md

 ![Bird2Doge](Doges/kusodasa.png)

+WOW!
 Replace twitter bird with Doge

 ## How to install
 ### Chrome